Guide

 You can use plugins to register a hook that modifies the renderer response.

 This only works for render handler defined with renderer and won't be called for other api/server routes.
-In Nuxt this hook will be called for Server Side Rendered pages
+In Nuxt this hook will be called for Server-side rendered pages

 export default defineNitroPlugin((nitro) => {